vikchupak/AWS/services/ec2/ec2.md

   - The virtual machine (VM) is shut down on the host
   - RAM and Instance (local) store volumes are lost
   - Instance metadata (instance ID, private IP in VPC, tags, etc.) is preserved
-  - The root EBS volume (OS) and additional EBS volumes remain intact
+  - **The root EBS volume (OS) and additional EBS volumes remain intact**
+    - The root EBS volume (OS) remain, so it will be reatached to new instance and OS will boot from it.
+So your system comes back with:
+      - same files
+      - same installed software
+      - same configuration
   - Instance can be restarted later
 - Terminating an instance means
   - Delete/destroy everything exept additional EBS volumes